Flova/ros_gremsy/README.md

-# ros_gremsy
+# ROS Gremsy Gimbal Interface
-An ROS interface to controll gremsy gimbals
+An ROS interface to control gremsy gimbals.
+Based on the [gSDK](https://github.com/gChuNguyen/gSDK_Linux) interface and the mavlink protocol.